This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 This is a popular model from the company and a real bargain.
 Bushnell is a sound, trusted brand and users will get to see the reason why plenty of customers rely on and trust their products.

 The build quality is fine as Bushnell is known for.
-The light transmission the Bushnell Powerview is capable of is high enough as one can expect from binoculars with such large objective lenses.
-The image quality that the PowerView supplies, is acceptable for standard glass and BK7 prisms.
+When it was new it smelled of rubber for quite a while.
+The image quality that the PowerView provides, is acceptable for standard glass and BK7 prisms.

 There are 3 models available in this model line, they all share the same large aperture but vary in magnification.

-Last update on 2020-06-04 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2021-02-26 / Affiliate links / Images from Amazon Product Advertising API